calum/alexa-drag-race-skill/README.md

 The `resources/` directory will hold some useful files for other parts of the application.
 For instance, the list of available drag queen names is taken from a file in `resources/` and used to generate the [intent slots](https://developer.amazon.com/docs/custom-skills/custom-interaction-model-reference.htm) for Alexa.

 The `build/` directory will hold files which must be manually uploaded onto the Alexa application page on amazon's website.

+## Google Actions Structure
+Google support is being developed and is deployed to [Firebase functions](https://firebase.google.com/docs/functions/).
+The source code that runs on the Firebase server is in the `functions/` directory.

 ## Questions that Alexa can answer
 * What season was `{queen}` in?